umgbhalla/starred/README.md

 - [mre/idiomatic-rust](https://github.com/mre/idiomatic-rust) - 🦀 A peer-reviewed collection of articles/talks/repos which teach concise, idiomatic Rust.
 - [grafana/awesome-k6](https://github.com/grafana/awesome-k6) - A curated list of resources on automated load- and performance testing using k6 🗻
 - [delftopenhardware/awesome-open-hardware](https://github.com/delftopenhardware/awesome-open-hardware) - 🛠Helpful items for making open source hardware projects.
-- [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A curated checklist of 300+ tips for protecting digital security and privacy in 2022
+- [Lissy93/personal-security-checklist](https://github.com/Lissy93/personal-security-checklist) - 🔒 A compiled checklist of 300+ tips for protecting digital security and privacy in 2022
 - [InterviewReady/system-design-resources](https://github.com/InterviewReady/system-design-resources) - These are the best resources for System Design on the Internet
 - [langjam/langjam](https://github.com/langjam/langjam) -
 - [lrlna/smol-zines](https://github.com/lrlna/smol-zines) - sketching out concepts one 📝 at a time